How Do We Deal With Death in an Online World?

 This post is dedicated to the memory of Kevin Johnstone, my dear brother-in-law who passed away March 9, 2013.
 I won’t say may he rest in peace because Kevin never rested in this life so I doubt that he is resting very much in the next.
 He lived life to the fullest right up to his final hours.
-All I can say is: I’m going to miss you Kevin!
+All I can say is this: I’m going to miss you Kevin!
 Family gatherings are never going to be the same without you.

 When I told my online friend Barbara, half a world away, that Kevin had died she wrote, “Were we closer to each other I’d rush over to take you for a walk and a memorial fire for Kevin.
 Maybe we can have a virtual fire?”
 I wish we were closer Barbara.